r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       !
 Must extract element with a single valid subscript. x Subscript has the wrong type `environment`. i It must be numeric or character.
-      Caused by error:
-      !
-Must extract element with a single valid subscript. x Subscript has the wrong type `environment`. i It must be numeric or character.
     Code
       (expect_error(vec_as_location2(foobar(), 10L), class = "vctrs_error_subscript_type")
       )